flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeprecateThingType
-### Deprecates a thing type.
-You can not associate new things with deprecated thing type.
+> Deprecates a thing type.
+You can not associate new things with deprecated thing type.<br/>

 #### Input Parameters
 * `thingTypeName` - _required_